There are many foreign words and

 231. Voilà – used when presenting something

-232. Vox populi – interview with members of the general public
+232. Vox populi – interview with members of the

 233. Whirling dervish – physically active meditation